joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

    When you submit a forecast, it will be assigned an *origin* ID and an *expver* ID:
       - The origin ID is derived from the first four and last two characters of your team name, followed by your model submission number.
       - The expver ID consists of your full team name followed by your model submission number.
    On the ECMWF-hosted sub-seasonal forecast portal, your forecast will be identified by the expver ID.
+Additionally, a temporary *netcdf* file will be saved in your working directory during submission.

 **Example**: